tylerpierce683/cs408-letter-format/README.md

 ### Javascript

-Javascript is a interpreted language.
+Javascript is an interpreted language.
 This means we don't have to compile it like Java or C#, we write it and then just run it directly.
 This means that any errors that we have will be found at runtime.
 Even though we don't have a compiler to help us there are still tools available to help us write better code.
 In this class we will be using [eslint](https://eslint.org/).
 You will be required to fix **ALL** eslint errors in any code that you submit.
 Some errors are